Skip to content

 Snowflake Asset description reverse sync

 Asset description reverse sync Package enables users to reverse-sync updated descriptions of assets from Atlan back to Snowflake by adding them as comments on the corresponding objects within Snowflake.
-This package provides a stored procedure that users can execute to update the comments on Snowflake.
+This package provides a stored procedure that users can execute to update the comments on Snowflake objects.

 In-Scope: Snowflake